Double the BFF time with a two way exchange experience Your incroyable reciprocal French exchange experience

 Want an immersive two way exchange experience with double the BFF time?

-Our reciprocal exchange program means you get to experience life as a French teenager (like dipping your tartine de beurre and learning what “c’est dar ou posey” means).
+Our reciprocal program means you get to experience life as a French teenager (like dipping your tartine de beurre and learning what “c’est dar ou posey” means).

 Then, you get the opportunity to show your French correspondent what life is like in Australia (like teaching them about snags and galahs, and being there when they eat their first Golden Gaytime).

 Every student who signs up for an exchange experience gets a French correspondent: a student of a similar age, who’ll attend the same school and hopefully be your BFF while you’re in France, while they’re in Australia and, fingers crossed, forever.

 It’s our goal to find every student who signs up for an exchange experience their perfect French correspondent.
 That’s why when you apply, we try to get to know a little bit about who you are, what you like and the kind of experience you’re hoping to have.

 You’ll travel to France and stay with your host family for six or 12 weeks.
 It’s reciprocal because your French correspondent will come and stay with you and your family in Australia for six or 12 weeks.

 If you choose our 12 week program, you may even have two correspondents who come and stay with you (don’t worry, not at the same time).
 They may come one after the other, or one could come before you go to France, the other when you’re home.